dgattey/dg/README.md

 - [GraphQL Codegen](https://www.graphql-code-generator.com) makes all the `*.generated.ts` files.
 It reads Github + Contentful's API schema + creates types out of them automatically.
 I run it on command when I write new queries/etc to get their types.

-- [PlanetScale](https://planetscale.com) powers a distributed DB.
+- [Neon](https://neon.tech) powers a distributed DB.
 This DB is used to persist auth tokens for Spotify/Strava beyond the lifetime of a deploy + refresh the token as needed.

+- [Sequelize](https://sequelize.org) is used to run migrations on the DB + interact with it.
+It's a lightweight ORM that makes sure my DB tables have the right shapes and fields.

 ### API